AbdulrahmanAlq/ROS_Installation/README.md

  16-It will take some time to install and when it done installing restart the VOS and you done!
 Congrats.

  To install ROS follow the guide in https://wiki.ros.org/noetic/Installation/Ubuntu to install ROS neotic, it very easy if you follow the guide step by step it will not take much time to do it.

+How to install ROS Melodic on Jetson Nano

+1- Open new Terminal and copy paste the following command: (sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list')

+2- Update the package list: (sudo apt update)

+3- Then type: (sudo apt-key adv --keyserver 'hkp://keyserver.ubuntu.com:80' --recv-key C1CF6E31E6BADE8868B172B4F42ED6FBAB17C654) After you type the command and press Enter, press Y and hit Enter when asked if you want to continue.
+It will take a while to download all this stuff, so feel free to take a break while ROS downloads to your system.

+4-Type:(sudo apt-get update) then type:(sudo apt install ros-melodic-desktop-full) Type Y and press Enter to complete the installation.

+5-Set up the environment variables: (echo "source /opt/ros/melodic/setup.bash" >> ~/.bashrc) then (source ~/.bashrc) Note that anytime you want to see what environment variables ROS is using, you can type the following command: (export | grep ROS)

+6-Install some other tools that you will work with in ROS.
+After you type the command below, press Y and Enter to complete the download process: (sudo apt install python-rosdep python-rosinstall python-rosinstall-generator python-wstool build-essential) Press Y and hit
+Enter.

+7-Now initialize rosdep.
+This is a tool that is required before you can use ROS (sudo apt install python-rosdep) > (sudo rosdep init) > (rosdep update) The last stage of installation is presented here.
+Verify the ROS version you have installed.
+You have successfully installed ROS if you see your ROS version in the output: (rosversion -d)